joshterrill/hacked.codes/content/blog/2023/extracting-firmware-reverse-engineering-encryption-keys-foscam/index.md

     return ''.join(str(x) for x in buff)
 ```

-We can now call the python function with the decompiled code we found back in the `FirmwareUpgrade` file:
+Now we can call the python function with the parameters from the decompiled code we found in the `FirmwareUpgrade` file:

 ```python
 result = ReformString(